 Poldark took television by storm in 2015, proving an instant hit.
 It aired for eight initial episodes in the U.K., while also securing a seven-part series in the U.S. Based on historical novels written many years ago, the popular series is set in beautiful Cornwall.
 In every episode, viewers are wowed by scenery and countryside that is shown from the southwest of England.
-It has drawn many tourists to the area, and has made the South West Coastal Path a very popular trail – more so than it was before!
+It has drawn many tourists to the area, and has made the South West Coast Path a very popular trail – even more so than it was before!

 So why did Winston Graham decide to set his novels in Cornwall?
 What continues to draw people to it nowadays?
 Let’s find out…